BruceTushabe/SpamDetector/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 # Acknowledgements
-●	Thanks to [Enron] for providing the email dataset.
+- Thanks to Enron for providing the email dataset.
-●	Thanks to [scikit-learn] for providing the machine learning tools.
+- Thanks to scikit-learn for providing the machine learning tools.
-●	Thanks to [nltk] for providing the natural language processing tools.
+- Thanks to nltk for providing the natural language processing tools.

 Spam Detector: A Machine Learning Project to Identify and Filter Spam Emails 📧